 If you need technical assistance with payment, please contact the Clarion Foundation treasurer at firstname.lastname@example.org and copy the Clarion coordinator at email@example.com.

 You must finish your application in RegOnline and submit payment to the Clarion Foundation by March 1, 2018 (11:59pm Pacific Time) to be considered for the 2018 workshop.
 We do not accept late applications, except as noted below.

 We strongly advise you to finish your application early.
 Do not wait until the evening of March 1, when website traffic will be high and you are likely to encounter technical problems.

 THE REVIEW PROCESS

-Applications are judged by a review panel composed of the current Clarion anchor team of instructors (for 2014, Ann and Jeff VanderMeer); the UCSD Program Director, Shelley Streeby; and one or more members of the Clarion Foundation Board.
+Applications are judged by a review panel composed of the current Clarion anchor team of instructors (for 2018, Kelly Link and Gavin Grant); the UCSD Program Director, Shelley Streeby; and one or more members of the Clarion Foundation Board.